swimhelenhsu/StaRSFine/Fall2018Report.md

 <p align="center"> Figure 9: The 4 Inch PVC pipe with drilled holes by structure of the filter and attached outlet tubes, glued for integrity of system.
 </p>

-Finally, the system was attached to a water inject and extraction system (pump) to conduct tests.
+Finally, the system was attached to a peristaltic pump to conduct tests.

 <p float="left"> <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/WholeApparatusSetup.jpg" width="400" />